webpack-contrib/sass-loader/README.md

 }
 ```

-The presented code will throw a webpack warning instead logging.
+The presented code will throw a webpack warning instead of logging.

 To ignore unnecessary warnings you can use the [ignoreWarnings](https://webpack.js.org/configuration/other-options/#ignorewarnings) option.